Research & insights

 Engaged women are present in all provinces across Canada aligned with the national population.

-The number of Canadian women who identify as an “engaged woman” has grown from 24% to 34.5% in just the last year – which is a massive increase from a statistical standpoint.
+The number of Canadian women who identify as an “engaged woman” has grown from 24 per cent to 34.5 per cent in just the last year – a massive increase from a statistical standpoint.

 Canada